dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 cat.jpg
 ```

-These files are added to a Hyperdrive archive by splitting them into chunks and constructing Hypercore registers representing the chunks and filesystem metadata.
+These files are added to a Hyperdrive archive by splitting them into chunks and constructing Hypercore feeds representing the chunks and filesystem metadata.

 Let's assume `bat.jpg` and `cat.jpg` both produce three chunks, each around 64KB.
 Here we will show a pseudo-representation for the purposes of illustrating the replication process.
 The six chunks get sorted into a list like this: